Orthoptic uses of atropine

 Information for patients from the Orthoptic Department

-The ointment / drops are instilled by you (the parent) once or twice daily, into your child’s good eye only.
-They act to constantly blur the near vision of that eye, to encourage the use of the lazy eye.For an eye examination.
-To allow the eye specialist (ophthalmologist or optometrist) to look at the back of your child’s eye, to make sure their eye is developing normally and to test if they need glasses.
-The decision to give atropine may have been made by your ophthalmologist because:
+2. For an eye examination.
+To allow the eye specialist (ophthalmologist or optometrist) to look at the back of your child’s eye.
+They may need to do this to make sure your child's eye is developing normally and to test if they need glasses.

-- there may have been problems instilling drops / ointment in the clinic, causing distress to your child.
+• There may have been problems instilling drops / ointment in the clinic, causing distress to your child.

 What will happen to my child’s eye / vision when we use atropine?